 Ngā kura wai ua

-There are some great benefits to collecting rainwater but also a lot of decisions to make about the rainwater tank you choose and how it is installed.
+Collecting rainwater can deliver some great benefits but there are a lot of decisions to make about the rainwater tank you choose and how to install it, first.

 The positives of rainwater collection